Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/helper-script-installation.md

     git config --global http.sslVerify false
     ```

 - Also, make sure your system date and time are correct.
-You can check this with the command:

-    ``` title="SSH Command Prompt"
-    date
-    ```

-- To change the date and time use the following command in this format:

-    ``` title="SSH Command Prompt"
-    date -s "YYYY-MM-DD HH:MM:SS"
-    ```
+See [Change Date & Time](../../firmwares/change-date-and-time) section.

 !!!
 Note
     Some features are not available for KE Series.